ansys/pystk/doc/source/api/ansys/stk/core/graphics/IVideoStreamFactory.rst

 IVideoStreamFactory
 ===================

-.. py:class:: IVideoStreamFactory
+.. py:class:: ansys.stk.core.graphics.IVideoStreamFactory

    object

    A raster stream that streams from a video.
 The video can be read from a file, or streamed from an HTTP, RTP, UDP, or TCP source.
 See the Video Streams Overview for a list of supported video formats and Uri usage.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IVideoStreamFactory

 Overview
 --------